RevealBi/Documentation/en/datasources/supported-data-sources/onedrive.md

     ![Limited permissions request Microsoft dialog](images/limited-permissions-onedrive_all.png)

-3. Select *Allow* to authorize Reveal to use (read and maintain access to) your OneDrive files.
+2. Select *Allow* to authorize Reveal to use (read and maintain access to) your OneDrive files.

-You can now use your OneDrive data to build your visualizations and will not be asked for these permissions again.
+After authorizing Reveal to use your data, you can use your *OneDrive* files to build visualizations.
 ### Supported Files

 When working within Reveal, you will be able to use a wide variety of